tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 The name of the game is to synthesize (create) proteins.
 These proteins are what let the virus do it's job.
 More copies of the virus means more quantity of that protein, more protein in this case means more infection.

-### Hang in there, We're almost done with the basics!
+### Hang in there, we're almost done with the basics!

 **2. The Protein Coat**